ero67/Cloud-Computing-Project/pipeline-project/docs/README.md

 ### Components
 1. **Prefect Server**
    - Orchestrates workflows
-   - Provides UI for monitoring
+   - Provides UI for running and monitoring of the flows
    - Runs in the `data-pipeline` namespace

 2. **Prefect Worker**